Wintec to deliver new nursing and health programmes in Thames and Ōtorohanga

 Enrolment is open now for 2021.

-A series of Information Sessions are planned for Thames and Ōtorohanga on three dates from late October to early December for anyone considering studying either Enrolled Nursing or the Certificate of Health and Wellbeing programmes.
+A series of Information Sessions are planned for Thames and Ōtorohanga in January 2021 for anyone considering studying either Enrolled Nursing or the Certificate of Health and Wellbeing programmes.